A Treasure Trove of Historical Information

 - Scrapbooks including Spokane Valley Women’s Club, Telephone Pioneer, Valley History

 All archival materials are available for your research.
 The museum staff is ready to help with research requests.
 For extensive research requests, we charge a $25 flat fee which includes any documents or images discovered.

 Take it home

-Spokane Valley Heritage Museum is a non-profit that receives no direct government funding, so we charge reproduction fees to offset the cost of maintaining our collection.
+You do not have to write it all down.
+We can make photocopies and reproductions of your research.
+See schedule below for fees.
+Spokane Valley Heritage Museum is a non-profit that receives no direct government funding.
+Reproduction fees offset the cost of maintaining our collection.

 Black and White

 - 8.5×14: $0.20 per page